strayTrain/SimpleEventSubsystemPlugin/README.md

   <summary>A note on replication </summary>

   The `SendEvent` function is not replicated i.e calling `SendEvent` on the client won't trigger a listener on the server and vice versa.
-  `InstancedStruct` can be replicated though so can use it as an argument for an RPC.
+  `InstancedStruct` can be replicated though so you can use it as an argument for an RPC.
 E.g The server calls a multicast event which calls send event on all connected clients

   ![image](https://github.com/user-attachments/assets/1d04328e-a038-4ea2-8035-c4115eda914e)
 </details>